bradbell/xrst/test_rst/toml_file.rst

 rst_directory
 *************
-The value corresponding to this key is a string specifying the directory where xrst writes the rst files it extracts from the source code.
+The only value in this table is the directory where xrst writes the rst files it extracts from the source code.
 For each :ref:`begin_cmd@page_name` , the file

 |space| *rst_directory*\ /\ *page_name*\ ``.rst``